rotsee/protokollen/README.md

 Run `python harvest.py --help` for more info on how to feed data into the script, or `pydoc ./harvest.py` (or `pdoc ./harvest.py`) for API help.

+[Here is an example csv file](https://github.com/rotsee/protokollen/data/xpath_sample_dalarna_and_gavleborg.csv) with xPaths from Dalarna and Gävleborg.

 Extracting data from documents
 ------------------------------
 The extraction script `extractor.py` will go through files in an Amazon S3 bucket, and try to extract plain text data from them.